dortegadelv/HaplotypeDFEStandingVariation/README_FoIS.txt

 # Run the past commands for SLURM_ARRAY_TASK_ID values going from 1 to 100.

 cd Scripts/Sims/UK10K_OnePercenters/ForwardSims
-sbatch --array=1-100 CreateSimTestTableWithLLResultsDenseGridNoRec_NewPLGivenSTableFromSims.sh
+sbatch --array=1-105 CreateSimTestTableWithLLResultsDenseGridNoRec_NewPLGivenSTableFromSimsSingleRecMany.sh

-# Run the past commands for SLURM_ARRAY_TASK_ID values going from 1 to 100.
+# Run the past commands for SLURM_ARRAY_TASK_ID values going from 1 to 105.

 7) Get the maximum likelihood estimator for each dataset